ODBC and JDBC drivers for BigQuery

 Do the drivers support the SQL query prefix?

-While BigQuery supports using query prefixes to switch between the legacy SQL and standard SQL dialects, the drivers do not.
+While BigQuery supports using query prefixes to switch between the legacy SQL and Google Standard SQL dialects, the drivers do not.
 The drivers maintain specific state related to the SQL mode used and set the option explicitly when creating the connection.
 Because the SQL mode is fixed when the connection is created, the drivers do not support switching SQL dialects using query prefixes.

 How do I get support for these drivers?